Linuxfabrik/lfops/roles/apache_httpd/README.md

 Types of vHosts:

-* **app**: A hardened vHost running an application like Nextcloud, Wordpress etc. with the most common options.
+* **app**: A hardened vHost running an application like Nextcloud, etc. with the most common options.
 Can be extended by using the `raw` variable.
 * **localhost**: A hardened, pre-defined VirtualHost just listening on https://localhost, and only accessible from localhost.
 Due to its naming, it is the first defined vHost.
 Can be extended by using the `raw` variable.
 The following URLs are pre-configured and only accessible from localhost:

     * `/fpm-ping` - PHP-FPM health check